aloicerains/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 ==========
 * Task 0: Script that reads and prints the content of a file given as argument
 * Task 1: Script writes string to file; string and file given as arguments
-* Task 3: Script displays the status code of a `GET` request
+* Task 2: Script displays the status code of a `GET` request
+* Task 3: Script prints the title of the Star wars movie title using [Star wars API](https://swapi-api.hbtn.io/).
+* Task 4: Script prints the number of movies where character 'Wedge Antilles' is present.
+'Wedge Antilles' has an ID `18`.
+* Task 5: Script gets the contents of the a webpage and stores in a file
+* Task 6: Script gets the number of completed tasks by the user id